-Dr. Brian Linton and Dr. Ed Davis are your trusted cosmetic dentists in Peachtree, GA.
+Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are your trusted cosmetic dentists in Peachtree City, GA.
 For patients seeking a complete smile makeover, they may recommend porcelain veneers as a cosmetic dentistry solution.
-Porcelain veneers act as your-teeth-but-better solutions to enhancing the aesthetics of your smile.
+Porcelain veneers act as your-teeth-but-better solutions to enhance the aesthetics of your smile.
 Here are some frequently asked questions regarding porcelain veneers:

 How should I care for my porcelain veneers?